 Lives: Honolulu, Hawaii

-Education: Associate Professor of Art, University of Hawaii, Manoa, Honolulu; Master of Fine Arts (Magna Cum Laude), University of New Mexico, Albuquerque; Bachelor of Fine Arts in Art History, Massachusetts College of Art and Design, Boston
+Education: Associate Professor of Art, University of Hawaii, Manoa, Honolulu; Master of Fine Arts (Magna Cum Laude), University of New Mexico, Albuquerque, USA; Bachelor of Fine Arts, Massachusetts College of Art and Design, Boston, USA

-Collections: Public Eastern Washington University, Cheney; College of Notre Dame, Baltimore
+Collections: Public Eastern Washington University, Cheney, USA; College of Notre Dame, Baltimore, USA

-Publications/Articles: ‘From the sublime to the meticulous’ by Terry McNamara, The New Zealand Herald, Mar 2012; ‘Cutting Edge Explores The Fold Between Paper Fine Art and Craft’ by Sarah Masterton, Boise Weekly, Feb 2012; Pull, Mark, Fold Exhibition Catalogue, The Contemporary Museum, Honolulu, Hawaii, 2009; ‘Wendy Kawabata: The Contemporary Museum’ by Marcia Morse, Art in America, Sept 2009, pg 156; Mapped Exhibition Catalogue, The Contemporary Museum, Honolulu, Hawaii, 2008; ‘5th International Book & Paper Arts Triennial’ by Lauren Weinberg, Time Out Chicago, 28 Aug-3 Sept, 2008, Issue 183; ‘Mapped’ by Ara Merjian, Modern Painters, Jul/Aug 2008, pg 83; Absence, Excess, Loss Exhibition Catalogue, Essay by Patricia Mathews, Rochester Contemporary Gallery, NY, 2007; ‘Wendy Kawabata and Lisa Solomon at Kruglak Gallery, Mira Costa College’ by Victoria Reed, Artweek.
-Feb 2007, Vol. 38, Issue 1, pg 22
+Publications/Articles: Prompt 1, Iowa City, USA: Prompt Press, 2014; ‘Internet Book Fetishists versus Anti-Fetishists’ by Rachel Arons, The New Yorker, Jul 2013; Piecrust Magazine, Etiquette Issue, Fall/Winter 2012/13; ‘From the sublime to the meticulous’ by Terry McNamara, The New Zealand Herald, Mar 2012; ‘Cutting Edge Explores The Fold Between Paper Fine Art and Craft’ by Sarah Masterton, Boise Weekly, Feb 2012; Pull, Mark, Fold Exhibition Catalogue, The Contemporary Museum, Honolulu, Hawaii, 2009; ‘Wendy Kawabata: The Contemporary Museum’ by Marcia Morse, Art in America, Sept 2009, pg 156; Mapped Exhibition Catalogue, The Contemporary Museum, Honolulu, Hawaii, 2008; ‘5th International Book & Paper Arts Triennial’ by Lauren Weinberg, Time Out Chicago, Issue 183, Aug/Sept 2008; ‘Mapped’ by Ara Merjian, Modern Painters, Jul/Aug 2008, pg 83; Absence/Excess/Loss Exhibition Catalogue, Essay by Patricia Mathews, Rochester Contemporary, New York, 2007; ‘Wendy Kawabata and Lisa Solomon at Kruglak Gallery, Mira Costa College’ by Victoria Reed, Artweek.
+Vol. 38, Issue 1, Feb 2007, pg 22